 Unlike Excel, this visual approach of Techpacker gives you a big-picture snapshot of your entire product development process in one glance.
 You don’t have to switch between tabs when double-checking or editing different sections in your Tech Pack.

 Sketches, Bill of Materials, Point of measurements, Costing Tables, etc. - everything is visible on a single page.
 And at any time in just one click, you can turn this visual board into a PDF-ready Tech Pack and share it directly with your manufacturer.

 And the best thing is that you can simply re-use your design specs for future collections by utilizing Techpacker card libraries.
 Where each card securely stores design info like sketches, measurements, or materials.

 You can collaborate with your team directly on these Cards by adding comments and tagging each other.
 Communicating in real-time speeds up the product development process significantly.

-Now that you’ve learned all about how to make a Tech Pack, why not look at how you can take your designs to the next level with Techpacker.
-Here are some examples of different Tech Packs made through the app, showing the scope of what Techpacker can do:
+Now that you’ve learned all about how to make a tech Pack, here are some examples of detailed Tech Packs made with Techpacker.

 Women's shoulder bag